-- Provide substantial, explanatory comments; avoid comments that merely give a description or a summary of the proposal. - Use dispassionate, analytical and unambiguous language. - Use grammatically correct, complete, clear sentences with no jargon. - Critical comments should be constructive. - Make sure that comments are in line with the marks/funding recommendation given, and avoid referring to them in the comment's narrative. - Avoid self-declaration of insufficient expertise (personal or panel) or non-confidence in the proposal. - Avoid reference to the applicant's age, nationality, gender, or personal matters. - Avoid dismissive statements about the Principal Investigator, the proposed science, or the scientific field concerned. - Be aware of unconscious bias and gender issues: do not penalise applicants that have not followed conventional research career path (e.g. mobility, independence, career breaks...). - Avoid any comments on PI's past, current or future Host Institution; its standing is not an ERC evaluation criterion. - Note that societal impact is not an ERC evaluation criterion. - Avoid any direct comparison with any other proposals. - Avoid any reference or comparison with previous assessments (in case of a resubmitted proposal). - Avoid copy-paste from the proposal and/or from individual reviews of other experts. - Avoid comments on the ethical aspects of the proposal.
-Ethical clearance is performed by the ERCEA for all fundable proposals. - Avoid recommendations on budget at step 1 evaluation (assessment of budget is done at step 2 evaluation). - Avoid recommendations on salaries (they depend on national and institutional rules and customs, and are eligible costs). - Provide proper justification in case a budget cut is recommended (assessment of proposal's budget at step 2 evaluation).
+- Provide substantial, explanatory comments; avoid comments that merely give a description or a summary of the proposal. - Use dispassionate, analytical and unambiguous language. - Use grammatically correct, complete, clear sentences with no jargon. - Ensure that critical comments are constructive. - Make sure that comments are in line with the marks/funding recommendation given and avoid referring to them in the comment's narrative. - Avoid self-declaration of insufficient expertise (personal or panel) or non-confidence in the proposal. - Avoid reference to the applicant's age, nationality, gender, or personal matters. - Avoid dismissive statements about the applicant, the proposed science, or the scientific field concerned. - Be aware of unconscious bias and gender issues: do not penalise applicants that have not followed conventional research career path (e.g. mobility, independence, career breaks...). - Avoid any comments on PI's past, current or future Host Institution; its standing is not an ERC evaluation criterion. - Note that grant income is not an element to be assessed when evaluating the excellence of the PI.
+The funding ID only includes current grants or pending applications and is not a complete funding record. - Note that Masters/PhD supervision is not an element to be assessed when evaluating the excellence of StG/CoG applicants. - Note that societal impact is not an ERC evaluation criterion. - Avoid any direct comparison with any other proposals. - Avoid any reference or comparison with previous assessments (in case of a resubmitted proposal). - Avoid copy-paste from the proposal and/or from individual reviews of other experts. - Avoid comments on the ethical and security aspects of the proposal.
+Ethical and security clearance is performed after the scientific evaluation by the ERCEA and respective EU institutions for all fundable proposals. - Avoid recommendations on budget at step 1 evaluation (assessment of budget is done at step 2 evaluation). - Avoid recommendations on salaries (they depend on national and institutional rules and customs, and are eligible costs). - Provide proper justification in case a budget cut is recommended (see assessment of proposal's budget at step 2 evaluation). - Consider any specific situation caused by the Covid-19 pandemic outbreak that had a negative impact on the CV or track record of the applicants (if mentioned in their Curriculum Vitae). - When assessing the track record of the applicants, focus on the scientific content of their papers and refrain from considering their Journal Impact Factor (please note that the ERC